 The challenge

-Archipelago has a new product offering: integrations with trusted software companies in the commercial real estate space.
-We can give users a more complete view of their portfolio by supporting new building resiliency data that we couldn’t before.
+What if we built integrations with other trusted software companies in the industry?
+We can give users a more complete view of their portfolio by adding new building resiliency data.

 Impact